aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Tue Jun  3 05:11:08 2025
+Last update: Wed Jun  4 05:10:44 2025

 ### Let's play! 🎮